About IJ4EU

 When will I find out if my project has received funding?

-We aim to let successful applicants know as soon as the independent jury has made its decision, typically several weeks after the deadline for applications closes.
+We aim to let successful applicants know as soon as the independent jury has decided, typically several weeks after the application deadline closes.

 -